 \subsection{Dantzig-Wolfe Decomposition}

-Dantzig-Wolfe decomposition (DWD) \cite{dw1960} is a classical algorithm for solving a large-scale linear program whose constraint matrix involves a set of independent blocks coupled with a set of linking rows.
+Dantzig-Wolfe decomposition (DWD) \cite{dw1960} is a classical algorithm for solving large-scale linear programs whose constraint matrix involves a set of independent blocks coupled with a set of linking rows.
 This class of problems are of the form